CarmineMattia/Conways-Game-of-Life/README.md

-Sure thing!
-Let's sprinkle in some emojis and adjust the command to `npm run dev`.
-Here's the updated README:
+Of course!
+Here's the updated README with the live link:

 ---